-Barnard Dale Cottage is located next to the River Hull, on Hull Bridge Road; the cottage was built in the hamlet of Hull Bridge, but the village of Tickton has now expanded across the river and absorbed Hull Bridge!
+Barnard Dale Cottage is located next to the River Hull, off Hull Bridge Road, beside the site of the original bridge over the river.
+The cottage was originally in the hamlet of Hull Bridge, but the village of Tickton has now expanded across the river and absorbed Hull Bridge.
 The village sits on the edge of the Holderness plain just off the Yorkshire Wolds.

-Tickton village centre is about a mile away by foot or bicycle (or on horseback!) with a small shop, post office, and the Micro Pig Bar at the far end of the village.
-There is another Restaurant / public house immediately across the river from Barnard Dale Cottage, the Crown and Anchor, but this is closed at the time of writing.
+Tickton village centre is about a mile away by foot or bicycle (or horseback!) with a small shop, post office and the Micro Pig Bar at the far end of the village.
+There is another Restaurant / public house, the Crown and Anchor, immediately across the Hull Bridge (now a footbridge) offering good food and drink.

-Swinemoor common (one of four common pastures around the town of Beverley) is immediately south of the property is used to graze cattle and horses in the summer months, and is a popular destination for walking, nature and for dogs!
+Swinemoor common (one of four common pastures around the town of Beverley) immediately south of the property is used to graze cattle and horses in the summer months and is a popular destination for walking, nature and for exercising dogs.